auborg/Induction/README.md

 ## Roadmap

 Induction is already quite useful, but there's a long way to go before it's ready for a public release--let alone a beta.
-There is no ETA, other than "it will ship when it's ready".
-But if you're looking for a general timeframe, I'd say we're on track to ship something by the end of the Summer.
+There is no official ETA, other than "it will ship when it's ready".
+But if you're looking a (totally off-the-record) timeframe, I'd say we're on track to ship something stable by the end of the Summer.

 To get a better idea of what's planned, here's a list of features expected to ship before an official release (tentative / less likely features indicated by †):